jguzauckas/java-6-1-array-creation-and-access/0. Notes/notes.md

 Person[] personArray;
 ```

 Each of these declarations represents different rows of lockers, where we establish what can be stored in the lockers in those rows. `intArray` represents a row of lockers that can hold `int` numbers, and `stringArray` represents a row of lockers that can hold `String` objects.
+We can even make arrays with custom objects that we make, like `personArray` above.

 It isn't a requirement to put `array` in the variable name, though we usually want someway to identify that a variable is meant to hold multiple pieces of information as opposed to just a single value.
 Here is an example using the age problem from above in the `NotesDeclare2.java` file: